-In addition, the Board of Directors has determined that the Board as a whole should strive to have the right diversity, mix of characteristics and skills so it can perform its oversight responsibilities on an optimal basis.
+In addition, the Board of Directors has determined that the Board as a whole should strive to have the right mix of characteristics and skills necessary to perform its oversight responsibilities on an effective basis.
 The Board believes that directors with skills, such as the following, can assist in meeting this goal:

-- leadership of large, complex organizations;
+- · leadership of large, complex organizations;

 - accounting and finance;

-- capital markets;
+- · capital markets;

 - retail marketing;

 - strategic planning;

 - relevant industries, especially real estate acquisitions, development and operations;

 - banking;

 - legal and corporate governance;

 - · government and governmental relationships; and

 - international business.